sebastien-plutniak/archeofrag/README.md

 The diagonal of the matrix gives the number of intra-layer relationships, and the other values refer to inter-layer relationships.
-Here, for example, there are 31 connection relationships within layer 2, and 3 connection relationships between layers 1 and 2.
-No connection relationship was found between the surface (“0”) and layer 2.
+Here, for example, there are 31 connection relationships within Layer 2, and 3 connection relationships between Layers 1 and 2.
+No connection relationship was found between the surface (“0”) and Layer 2.

 The `frag.graph.plot` function generates a visual representation of the
 graph: